Historical Accuracies That Make Hamilton Even Better

 So, who was Alexander Hamilton?
-The show claims:

 - His mother went quick, and the cousin committed suicide.
 After Alexander’s father left, his mother died of a fever.
 Her first husband took the small inheritance and sent Alexander to live with a cousin.
 That cousin committed suicide, leaving Hamilton a penniless orphan.

-Just how smart was Alexander Hamilton?
-So bright, that despite being a bastard, orphan, son of a whore, and a Scotsman with no formal education, he became a powerhouse.
+So bright that despite being a bastard, orphan, son of a whore, and a Scotsman with no formal education, he became a powerhouse.

 The Schuyler Sisters

 In the “First Burn” (not the version we hear on Disney+), Eliza says, “I know about whispers, I see how you look at my sister.”

 However, Angelica and Eliza had a very close relationship, especially since they were only a year apart.

-She once wrote him: “I am sensible how much I trouble I give you, but you will have the goodness to excuse it when you know that it proceeded from a persuasion that I was asking from one who promised me his love and attention if I returned to America.”
+She once wrote him: “I am sensible how much trouble I give you, but you will have the goodness to excuse it when you know that it proceeded from a persuasion that I was asking from one who promised me his love and attention if I returned to America.”

-Angelica also wrote to Eliza and tell her “loved and admired Hamilton very much, and if Eliza were as generous as the old Romans, she would lend him to her for a while.”
+Angelica also wrote to Eliza and told her she “loved and admired Hamilton very much, and if Eliza were as generous as the old Romans, she would lend him to her for a while.”

 Laughin’ at my sister cause she wants to form a harem;

 It would appear that Hamilton loved his wife Eliza, based on this love letter he had written to her:

-You are certainly a little sorceress and have bewitched me, for you have made me disrelish every thing that used to please me, and have rendered me as restless and unsatisfied with all about me, as if I was the inhabitant of another world, and had nothing in common with this.
+You are certainly a little sorceress and have bewitched me, for you have made me disrelish everything that used to please me and has rendered me restless and unsatisfied with all about me as if I were the inhabitant of another world and had nothing in common with this.

 A. Burr and A. Ham

-The audience has spent over two hours watching these frenemies interact, and then we get to watch a scene where they politely debate about why they want to kill one another.
+The audience has spent over two hours watching these frenemies interact, and then we watch a scene where they politely debate why they want to kill one another.